China holds drill to shut down 'harmful' websites

 The drill asked internet data centers to practice shutting down target web pages speedily and report relevant details to the police, including the affected websites' contact details, IP address and server location.

-China's Ministry of Public Security and China's cyberspace administration did not respond to faxed requests for comment.
+China's cyberspace administration declined to comment, saying it was not the correct department to address the question to.
+China's Ministry of Public Security did not respond to a faxed request for comment.

 Several service providers, including 21Vianet Group and VeryCloud, issued notices to users, warning of possible temporary service disruptions on Thursday afternoon as a result of the drill, which were confirmed to Reuters by their customer service representatives.